A neatly organised desk with a laptop and papers

 Transform your life with the Ma & Morley Scholarship Program

 The University of Newcastle offers a wide variety of scholarships which can provide students with anything from a bit of extra financial support, right up to once in a lifetime opportunities for education.
-Born from the desire to build and inspire the next generation of globally aware and socially conscious Australian leaders, the Ma & Morley Scholarship Program is one of the University’s most beneficial … Continue reading Transform your life with the Ma & Morley Scholarship Program
+Born from the desire to build and inspire the next generation of globally aware and socially conscious Australian leaders, the Ma & Morley Scholarship Program is one of the University’s most beneficial and transformative … Continue reading Transform your life with the Ma & Morley Scholarship Program

 Graphic with a stethoscope and love hearts around the words 'Accessing Medical Care'